richardpj/react-use-dux/README.md

 ## Thanks

 This project was boostrapped using [create-react-library](https://github.com/transitive-bullshit/create-react-library).
 The code was inspired by the project [redux-react-hook](https://github.com/facebookincubator/redux-react-hook) but with a few improvements.
+Thanks also to [@ianobermiller](https://github.com/ianobermiller) for providing some great feedback leading to some great improvements in version 2.

 ## License